UP: President, PM to visit Paraunkh village in Kanpur | Politics

 President Ram Nath Kovind and Prime Minister Narendra Modi will visit the Pathri Mata temple at Paraunkh village in Kanpur on Friday.

-Meanwhile, Chief Minister Yogi Adityanath, along with senior police and administration officials of the district, visited Paraunkh village on Thursday and inspected the arrangements.
+Chief Minister Yogi Adityanath, along with senior police and administration officials of the district, visited Paraunkh on Thursday and inspected the arrangements.

+According to a statement issued on Thursday by the Rashtrapati Bhavan, Kovind will be in Uttar Pradesh from June 3 to 6.

+On June 4, he will address the 90th year celebrations of the Merchants Chamber of Uttar Pradesh in Kanpur.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)